How to Reveal Hidden Passwords in Your Browser

 A dark grey bar will appear at the bottom of the browser; click on the Markup Panel or hit Alt + M.

-It will reveal a few lines of codes; the line you want to focus at is the highlighted line.
+It will reveal a few lines of code; the line you want to focus on is the highlighted line.

 The password masked behind the asterisks or bullets will now be revealed.